Go Back

 • 1 Tbsp kinako (roasted soybean flour)

-• 2 tsp sugar (not used when eating with kuromitsu)
+• 2 tsp sugar (optional, omit if serving with kuromitsu)

-• 2 Tbsp kuromitsu (brown sugar syrup) (optional)
+• 2 Tbsp kuromitsu (brown sugar syrup) (optional, omit if serving with sugared kinako)

 Instructions

-• Combine warabi mochiko, sugar, and water in a pot.
+• Combine warabi mochiko (or warabiko), sugar, and water in a pot.

-• Heat the pot over medium heat and stir the mixture constantly with a spatula until it starts to thicken.
+• Heat the pot over medium heat, stirring constantly with a spatula until the mixture starts to thicken.

-• Reduce the heat to low and keep stirring until the mixture gradually solidifies and turns transparent.
-Continue stirring for a few more minutes after it becomes clear, then turn off the heat.
+• Reduce the heat to low and continue stirring until the mixture gradually solidifies and turns translucent.
+Keep stirring for a few more minutes after it becomes clear, then remove from the heat.

 • Transfer the mixture to a container and let it cool for at least 10 minutes.
-After that, place the container in the refrigerator and chill for 20 minutes.
+After that, place the container in the refrigerator or an ice bath, and chill for about 20 minutes.

-• (Optional) Mix kinako and sugar together.
-(If you are using kuromitsu as a topping, skip this step, as it will make the warabi mochi too sweet.)
+• (Optional) In a small bowl, mix kinako and sugar thoroughly.
+(If you plan to use kuromitsu as a topping, you can skip this step, as it may make the warabi mochi too sweet.)

-• Remove the container from the refrigerator and sprinkle the kinako mixture (or just kinako) over the warabi mochi.
+• Take the container out of the refrigerator (or ice bath) and sprinkle the kinako mixture (or plain kinako) over the warabi mochi.
 Then, cut it into bite-sized pieces.

-• Serve the pieces on plates and top with kuromitsu to taste.
+• Serve on plates and drizzle with kuromitsu to taste.

 Notes

 • You can store it in the refrigerator for up to 2 days.
-However, it is recommended to consume it as soon as possible because its texture may deteriorate over time.
+However, it is best to eat it as soon as possible because its texture may deteriorate over time.
 Freezing is not recommended.

-• If you are using 'warabiko' instead of 'warabi mochiko,' please note that it doesn't have a long shelf life.
-It should be stored at room temperature and consumed on the same day.
+Additionally, if you are using warabiko instead of warabi mochiko, please note that it has a shorter shelf life.
+It should be kept at room temperature and eaten on the same day it is made.

-• If you want to make matcha-flavored warabi mochi, add 1 tsp of matcha powder for every 2 servings in step 1.
+• If you want to make a matcha-flavored version, add 1 tsp of matcha powder for every 2 servings in step 1.

 • For matcha-flavored kinako, mix 1 tsp of matcha powder into the kinako for every 2 servings in step 5.